-The Patient Protection and Affordable Care Act of 2010, known as Obamacare, imposed a lot of changes to the tax law.
+The Patient Protection and Affordable Care Act (ACA) of 2010, known as "Obamacare," imposed a lot of changes to the tax law.
 Here's a summary of the major taxes, penalties, fines, and tax credits.
-Find out how many of these go away under Trump's plan to repeal and replace Obamacare.

 Penalty for Not Having Insurance

-Until 2019, you will pay an additional tax (2.5% of adjusted gross income) if they didn't have health insurance for at least nine months out of the year.
+Up until 2019, Americans had to pay an additional tax (2.5% of adjusted gross income) if they didn't have health insurance for at least nine months out of the year.
 The Trump tax plan, the Tax Cuts and Jobs Act, eliminated the tax.

-The tax is capped at a maximum level.
-It will never be more than the average national cost of purchasing the Bronze health insurance plan on the exchanges.
-The Congressional Budget Office estimates this to be roughly $4,500 annually for individuals and $12,000 for families.
+The tax was capped at a maximum level, and it was never to be more than the average national cost of purchasing the Bronze health insurance plan on the exchanges.
+The Congressional Budget Office (CBO) estimates this to be roughly $4,500 annually for individuals and $12,000 for families.

 Tax Benefits Reduced

 Taxpayers who itemize can only deduct the medical expenses that aren't covered by health insurance and exceed 7.5% of their income.
 The ACA increased the adjusted gross income (AGI) threshold for claiming the itemized deduction for medical expenses to 10% from 7.5% beginning after 2012.